Synanthedon viburni

 Human Relevance

-Documented as a pest of ornamental and viburnum plantings. cause crown boring damage that can destroy established shrubs.
+Documented as a pest of ornamental and native viburnum plantings. cause crown boring damage that can destroy established shrubs.
 Management approaches include planting viburnum , pruning and destroying branches with masses, and supporting natural .

 Similar Taxa